Skip to content

 Recovery Tips:

-• Sleep in an elevated position to reduce swelling.
+• Sleep with your arms slightly elevated to help reduce swelling

-• Avoid lifting heavy objects or raising your arms above your shoulders.
+• Avoid lifting heavy objects or raising your arms above shoulder height during early recovery

 Brachioplasty Before and After: Transform Your Arms